 Oxycodone Withdrawal Symptoms

-Oxycodone withdrawal can be a painful process, particularly after heavy use.
+Oxycodone withdrawal is often a painful process particularly after heavy use.
 Symptoms are similar to heroin withdrawal and may include sweating, heart spasms, body and muscle ache, diarrhea, watery eyes, sneezing, goose bump cool skin, pale and clammy skin, nausea with or without vomiting, chills, trembling, abdominal cramping, convulsions, dehydration, restlessness, leg spasms or kicking, insomnia, and mood disturbances.

 Rapid Anesthesia Oxycodone Detox

-Rapid anesthesia detoxification (The RDD Method®) is a medical procedure that cleans the Oxycodone drug from the brain's opiate receptors.
-The RDD Method® has been shown to successfully ease the user through the rebound anxiety that accompanies detoxification.
+Rapid anesthesia detoxification (The RDD Method®) is a medical procedure that cleans the Oxycodone drug from the brain’s opiate receptors.
+The RDD Method® is very successful to ease the user through the rebound anxiety that accompanies detoxification.
 Instead of a difficult, several-week withdrawal period, rapid detox eliminates most of withdrawal symptoms.